Are you looking to save money to travel the world, pay for a wedding, or to attend University?

 6. I became a smart shopper

-Another great way to get cashback deals is to use Checkout 51.
-This app allows you to earn cashback when buying groceries.
+Another great way to get cashback deals is to use Ibotta.
+This app allows you to earn cashback when buying groceries and other everyday expenses.

 Here are some other ways I became a smart shopper: